Anti-Money Laundering for Law Firms

 The Money Laundering Terrorist Financing and Transfer of Funds Regulations attempt to restrict money laundering in the professional services sector by placing greater emphasis and obligation on better knowledge of clients.

 They implement the 4th Directive, setting out requirements of the regulated sector in anti-money laundering, providing a scope for CDD.
 They also replaced the Money Laundering Regulations 2007.

 The Regulations apply to independent legal professionals as described in Regulation 8.
 This is defined as “a firm or sole practitioner who by way of business provides legal or notarial services to other persons” but doesn’t include those working in-house or under the employ of a public authority.

 These Regulations apply when certain activities are undertaken by a legal professional that have a risk of money laundering occurring such as:

 When determining if you are within the regulated sector and therefore fall under the scope of the Regulations, you should consider if you are providing services that could be defined as tax adviser, insolvency practitioner, or trust/company service provider.

 If you’re not sure or need further guidance in this area, then get in touch with us directly for advice.

-There is a high risk for independent legal professionals in being targeted and used for money laundering and terrorist financing and this can lead to a number of significant consequences including:
+There is a high risk for independent legal professionals in being targeted and used for money laundering and terrorist financing.
+This can lead to a number of significant consequences including: